Sweetgum

 Maintenance

 If necessary, prune for shape.
 It is not drought-tolerant and does not do well in small areas which limit root development.
-It grows rapidly and is long-lived, adapting to a variety of sites.
-Propagation: Seed, Stem cuttings.
+Does not grow well in polluted areas.
+Fast growth rate and long-lived, adapting to a variety of sites.
+Vivid fall color is yellow to red and more vivid in warmer falls.
+Propagation: seed, stem cutting.

 Comments